« TECHNICAL » and « NON-TECHNICAL » Evidence

 — Technical logos is defined by the use of topoi, signs, etc.; non-technical logos is defined by the parallel intervention of witnesses, contracts, etc.

-— Technical ethos is a speech product, the self-made image of the orator embedded in discourse (Amossy 1999); non-technical ethos is the other-made image of the orator, something like his or her reputation, which can run counter to the first.
+— Technical ethos is a speech product, the self-made image of the orator embedded in the discourse (Amossy 1999); non-technical ethos is the other-made image of the orator, something like his or her reputation, which can run counter to the first.

 2. A now misleading terminology?